apache/airflow/docs/apache-airflow/security/secrets/secrets-backend/index.rst

 When looking up a connection/variable, by default Airflow will search environment variables first and metastore database second.

 If you enable an alternative secrets backend, it will be searched first, followed by environment variables, then metastore.
-This search ordering is not configurable.
+This search ordering is not configurable in Airflow <2.4.0.

 .. warning::